friznit/alive/README.txt

 Military Close Quarters Battle
 - provides an appropriate ambient threat in towns, villages and buildings for urban or building clearance operations.

+Military IED Threat
+- provides an ambient IED and VB-IED threat in towns, villages and roads.

 Military Logistics
 - allows AI commanders to request and receive resupply via air, land or sea.
 Requests are fulfilled by in game convoys or airlifts, which can be interdicted by opposition forces.